Nemean lion

-Parents
+Mythical origins

-Hesiod has the Nemean lion as the offspring of Orthus and an ambiguous "she", often understood as probably referring to the Chimera, or possibly to Echidna or even Ceto.
-According to Hesiod, the lion was raised by Hera and sent to terrorise the hills of Nemea.
-According to Apollodorus, he was the offspring of Typhon.
-In another tradition, told by Aelian (citing Epimenides) and Hyginus, the lion was "sprung from" the moon-goddess Selene, who threw him from the moon at Hera's request.
+Hesiod writes that the Nemean lion is the offspring of Orthus and an ambiguous "she".
+This "she" is often understood as probably referring to either the Chimera, Echidna or possibly Ceto.
+The Nemean lion is also, depending on its parentage, brother to the Theban Sphinx and is of the same lineage as others within the Heracles myth, those being Cebreros and the Lernaian Hydra.
+Apollodorus however depicts the lion as the offspring of Typhon.
+And according to Hesiod, the lion was raised by Hera and sent to terrorize the hills of Nemea.
+In another tradition, told by Aelian (citing Epimenides) and Hyginus, the lion was "sprung from" the moon-goddess Selene, who threw him from the Moon at Hera's request to mount Apesas.
+Hera allowed for the Nemean lion to hunt within her lands knowing it would cause more problems for Heracles.
+In Bibliotheca, Photius wrote that the dragon Ladon, who guarded the golden apples, was the Nemean lion's brother.

 First labour of Heracles

+Beginning of the myth

 The first of Heracles' twelve labours, set by King Eurystheus (his cousin), was to slay the Nemean lion.

 Heracles wandered the area until he came to the town of Cleonae.
 There, he met a boy who said that if Heracles slew the Nemean lion and returned alive within 30 days, the town would sacrifice a lion to Zeus; if he did not return within 30 days or he died, the boy would sacrifice himself to Zeus.
 Another version claims that he met Molorchos, a shepherd who had lost his son to the lion, saying that if he came back within 30 days, a ram would be sacrificed to Zeus.
 If he did not return within 30 days, it would be sacrificed to the dead Heracles as a mourning offering.

+Slaying of the Nemean lion

-While searching for the lion, Heracles fetched some arrows to use against it, not knowing that its golden fur was impenetrable; when he found the lion and shot at it with his bow, he discovered the fur's protective property when the arrow bounced harmlessly off the creature's thigh.
-After some time, Heracles made the lion return to his cave.
-The cave had two entrances, one of which Heracles blocked; he then entered the other.
-In those dark and close quarters, Heracles stunned the beast with his club.
+While searching for the lion, Heracles fetched some arrows to use against it, not knowing that its golden fur was impenetrable.
+When he found the lion and shot at it with his bow, he discovered the fur's protective property after the arrow bounced harmlessly off the creature's thigh.
+Sometime after this first encounter, Heracles made the lion return to his cave.
+The cave had two entrances, one of which Heracles blocked, the other he then entered through making sure the lion had no way to escape.
+In the dark and close quarters, Heracles stunned the beast with his club.
 He eventually killed it by strangling it with his bare hands.